stellalph/PM-PORTFOLIO/README.md

 * following a few developers

 I have decided not to use MIT License at this stage and will consider to have this in the near future and due to privacy act, the contact information for any collaborators is not released.

+### UPDATED RESUME

+The updated resume as mentioned can be retrieved by clicking on the [RESUME](https://drive.google.com/file/d/14OJbyFC8qyn0dJe3jUYV2ukX46gtuRGH/view?usp=sharing)button of the deployed application of the portfolio.

+### UPDATED LINKEDLN

+ The linkedln profile has also been updated.

+ As mentioned, this can be retrieved by click of the [Linkedln](https://www.linkedin.com/in/stella-ling-46246476/)